 Hand and Wrist pain is also known as Carpal Tunnel Syndrome is common during pregnancy.
 Fluid gain along with weight gain can cause increased pressure at the wrist, triggering pain in the wrist and hands.

 Headaches are very common during the first trimester.
 It is caused by hormonal changes and increases in blood volume.
 Common causes of headaches are

 - Low blood sugar

 - Caffeine withdrawal

-Not to scare you, but pregnancy does mean a higher chances of developing blood clot.
-Although, it won’t happen in most pregnancy.
+Not to scare you, but pregnancy does mean a higher chance of developing a blood clot.
+Although, it won’t happen in most pregnancies.
 A blood clot in the brain may be heralded by a severe headache.
-If you have history of blot clot, or if you get a severe headache contact your doctor.
+If you have a history of blot clot, or if you get a severe headache contact your doctor.

 Are Nausea and Vomiting Normal during early Pregnancy?

-Many women experience some level of morning sickness during first three months of pregnancy.
-Nausea and vomiting are common complaint during first trimester.
-Some women are only nauseated, while other vomit with morning sickness.
+Many women experience some level of morning sickness during the first three months of pregnancy.
+Nausea and vomiting are common complaints during the first trimester.
+Some women are only nauseated, while others vomit with morning sickness.
 There is nothing to worry about.

-Keeping yourself hydrated to avoid dehydration and eating smaller portion of meal more frequently throughout the day should help.
+Keeping yourself hydrated to avoid dehydration and eating a smaller portion of meals more frequently throughout the day should help.